 Rooted in the deep traditions of the arts as a powerful means for social change, Arts as Civic Engagement is a platform for students to immerse in arts-based community engagement.

-Participants receive a $5,000 stipend in lieu of summer earnings and work as embedded staff members at partner organizations.
+Participants receive a $5,000 stipend and work as embedded staff members at partner organizations.

-The application period for the 2019 Arts as Civic Engagement cohort has passed.
+Goals for Arts as Civic Engagement include:

-Arts as Civic Engagement is made possible by generous gifts from Sally Schnuck, OT ’78, Terry Schnuck, PMBA ’80, John Beuerlein, Trustee, MBA ’77, and Crystal Beuerlein.
+Arts as Civic Engagement is made possible by generous gifts from Sally Schnuck, OT ’78, Terry Schnuck, PMBA ’80, John Beuerlein, MBA ’77, and Crystal Beuerlein.